sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : The extent of an SACM component's ability enabled by the functions (bundled into building blocks) it is composed of.
 Capabilities are propagated by a SACM component and can be discovered by or negotiated with other SACM components.
 For example, the capability of a SACM Provider may be to provide endpoint management data, or only a subset of that data.

+Collection Result:

+: Information about a target endpoint that is produced by a collector conducting a collection task.
+A collection result is composed of one or more endpoint attributes.

 Collection Task:

 : The task by which endpoint attributes and/or corresponding attribute values about a target endpoint are collected.
 There are three types of collection tasks, each requiring an appropriate set of functions to be included in the SACM component conducting the collection task: